 Their ideal habitat temperatures range is about 20 C. They are typically found in dark, damp basements, areas between soil and the foundation, underneath pavements, in sewer pipes, floor drains and any other cool, moist place.

-They are usually "brought in" to buildings on packaging, luggage and furniture brought from places with existing cockroach infestations.
+The German cockroach is usually brought in to buildings on packaging, luggage and furniture brought from places with existing cockroach infestations.

-Using a torch they can be found in cracks and crevices and also behind and under refrigerators / cookers / microwaves and recycling bins
+They are most active at night.
+They can be found in cracks and crevices and also behind and under furniture and white goods.

 What harm can they do?

-Controlling cockroaches – Pest Control
+Controlling cockroaches – pest control

 You can reduce cockroach numbers by cutting off food and water, improving cleanliness and setting sticky traps.